Positive Strategies for Parents of 6-12 year-olds

 Time: 2:00 PM-5:00 PM.
 Available over Skype and over the phone (note you would have to pay any long-distance charges). (for Skype & phone add $5.00 S&H).

 Cost: $70.00 (Family Membership in Excalibur); $80.00 all others (includes all class materials: 2 books and numerous emailed articles for each session you attend).
-Certificate of Completion for at least 80% attendance.
+Certificate of Completion for at attending at least four (4) full sessions.
 Call 902-461-1761 for more information.

 You can also mail your application and cheque to Excalibur ADHD Associaiton, 32 Dundas Street, Dartmouth, NS.
 B2Y 2T9.